Research Overview Monitoring Data Science Collaborative Science Collaborative Projects Davidson Fellowship

 Margaret A. Davidson Graduate Fellowship

-It's an exciting two-year fellowship program that provides the opportunity for graduate students to conduct collaborative research at one of the 29 national estuarine research reserves (Connecticut was not designated prior to the proposal process).
+It's an exciting two-year fellowship program that provides the opportunity for graduate students to conduct collaborative research at one of the 30 national estuarine research reserves.

 Through a research project, fellows address a key reserve management need to help scientists and communities understand coastal challenges that may influence future policy and management strategies.